Key Takeaways:

 They help us to protect our trades against the decline in the price of the above assets below a specific price.

+Each put contract comprises 100 shares of the underlying security.
 The trader does not have to own the underlying asset for purchasing or selling puts.

-Whereas, the seller has the obligation to buy the asset at the strike price if the option owner exercises their put option.
+The put buyer has the right, but not the obligation, to sell the asset at a particular price within a specified period.
+Whereas the seller has the obligation to buy the asset at the strike price if the option owner exercises their put option.

-What it means by Buying Put Options?
+What does it mean by Buying Put Options?

 When the options trader has a bearish view of a particular stock, then he can purchase put options to profit from a decline in the asset price.